 Emergency Shelter & Housing

-41,172 nights of safety were provided to 575 adults and children through emergency shelter and housing.
-Safe housing allows the mind and body to heal, as each member of the family receives respectful, individualized care and support.
+64,698 nights of safety were provided to 634 adults and children through emergency shelter and housing.
+Safe shelter and housing allows the mind and body to heal, as each member of the family receives respectful, individualized care and support.

 The Bridge Program